BangMach/bang-sit722-hd/planning.md

 # DevOps Pipeline Implementation Plan for Task10_2D

 ## Overview
-This plan outlines the implementation of a two-stage DevOps pipeline (Staging and Production) for the Task10_2D repository, a microservices e-commerce application deployed on Azure Kubernetes Service (AKS).
-The pipeline will use GitHub Actions for CI/CD, triggered by pushes to specific branches.
-Staging is temporary and destroyed after testing; Production is persistent.
-Incorporates Azure deployment best practices: use managed identities for secure access, infrastructure as code with Bicep/ARM, enable Azure Policy, and monitor with Azure Monitor.
+This plan outlines the implementation of a comprehensive DevOps pipeline for the Task10_3HD repository, a microservices e-commerce application deployed on Azure Kubernetes Service (AKS).
+The solution integrates Jenkins pipelines with OpenTofu for infrastructure as code, while maintaining GitHub integration for triggering.
+The pipeline includes staging (temporary) and production (persistent) environments with automated testing, deployment, and rollback capabilities.
 ## Implementation Phases

-### Phase 1: Repository Setup and CI Pipeline (Stage 1)
+### Phase 1: Infrastructure as Code Setup (Terraform/OpenTofu)
-- Create a new GitHub repository.
+- Create Terraform configuration for Azure infrastructure
-- Push the downloaded code to the remote repository.
-- Create a GitHub Actions workflow for CI: Triggered on push to 'testing' branch.
-- Workflow steps: Lint code, run unit tests for all services (product_service, order_service, customer_service), build Docker images, push to Azure Container Registry (ACR) if tests pass.
+- Configure Azure Resource Group, ACR, and AKS resources
+- Set up environment-specific variable files (staging.tfvars, production.tfvars)
+- Implement remote state management for production use
+- Add monitoring and logging components (Log Analytics, Application Insights)

 ### Phase 2: Staging Deployment (Stage 2)
 - Add a second job in the workflow: After image push to ACR, use Azure CLI to create temporary staging AKS resources (e.g., namespace, deployments).